Zenahr/tech-writer-test/article/src/md.md

 example:
 `https://hacker-news.firebaseio.com/v0/beststories.json`

->For anyone interested in reading more about the differences between REST and RPC I recommend [this article](https://www.smashingmagazine.com/2016/09/understanding-rest-and-rpc-for-http-apis/) by Phil Sturgeon
+>For anyone interested in reading more about the differences between REST and RPC I recommend [this article](https://www.smashingmagazine.com/2016/09/understanding-rest-and-rpc-for-http-apis/) by Phil Sturgeon.

 ### Methods